 Texas Instruments’ first foray in the portable computer market in early 1983 was this sleek, 5.8" x 9.25" x 1", 1.4 lb.
 (0.62 kg.) creation called the TI Compact Computer 40.

-Although it lacked a built-in storage device or port - where an external storage device can be hooked up such as cassette tapes or memory cards - TI’s proprietary Constant Memory feature retained information stored in the paltry 6K of RAM even when the unit was turned off.
+Although it lacked a built-in storage device, TI’s proprietary Constant Memory feature retained information stored in the paltry 6K of RAM even when the unit was off.

-Due to very sluggish sales, it was discontinued in 1985.
+But due to sluggish sales, it was discontinued in 1985.

 1st Generation

-Officially released by Apple in the U.S. on Feb 20, 2004 - yet already a passé gadget for true-blue hardware geeks, since the features are no different from the white-colored, different-capacity-of-songs iPods which were released a year earlier (the original iPod was released in December 2001).
+Apple officially released the iPod mini in the U.S. on February 20, 2004, yet already a passé gadget for true-blue hardware geeks, since the features are no different from those of the white-colored, different-capacity-of-songs iPods that were released a year earlier (the original iPod was released in December 2001).

-But, credit Apple (again!) for the sleek and innovative features they had crammed into the tiny (2" x 3.6" x 0.5"), anodized-aluminum clad music marvel.
+However, Apple deserves credit for the unique and innovative features they packed into the compact (2" x 3.6" x 0.5"), anodized-aluminum clad music marvel.

 A 4 GB micro hard drive inside holds up to 1,000 songs.
-The small (1.67") but crisp LCD display has user-controllable backlighting as well as a very intuitive user-interface.
+The small (1.67") but crisp LCD has user-controllable backlighting and a very intuitive user-interface.

-Separate control buttons were incorporated on the "touch wheel" in the original iPod and was renamed the "click wheel"
+Separate control buttons were incorporated into the "touch wheel" in the original iPod and was renamed the "click wheel."

-The original "touch wheel" was a heat/pressure sensitive pad that allowed one to scroll on the menu you see on the LCD screen by simply touching the pad in a circular motion.
-This was no different from touch pads found in newer laptops and notebooks.
+The original "touch wheel" was a heat/pressure sensitive pad that allowed one to scroll on the menu on the LCD screen by simply touching the pad in a circular motion.

-This music widget also packed other features like games, clock/alarm plus calendar, memo and PIM.
+This music widget also includes games, a clock/alarm, a calendar, memos, and PIM.

-Also added in the set is a holster which was an optional item in the original iPod.
+Also added to the set is a holster which was an optional item in the original iPod.

 by Handspring

-It offered more hardware via its unique 'Springboard' module slot - which was actually just a Compact Flash (CF) card slot.
+It offered more hardware via its unique 'Springboard' Module slot - just a Compact Flash (CF) card slot.

-They came out with a Springboard module in 1998 called the Visor Phone, which paved the way to the first PDA/phone device.
+In 1998, they released a Springboard module called the Visor Phone, which paved the way for the first PDA/phone device.

-With that head start in technology, they released the Motorola-powered (Dragonball VZ -MC68VZ328VF) Treo 270 (my pics above), which was the GSM-variant of the Treo 300 -- it used the CDMA network (which is still very popular in the U.S.), in late 2002.
+With that technological head start, they released the Motorola-powered (Dragonball VZ -MC68VZ328VF) Treo 270 (see photo), which was the GSM-variant of the Treo 300 -- it used the CDMA network (which is still very popular in the U.S.), in late 2002.

-The Treo 180 and the Treo 270 share the same physical characteristics except that the former was a gray-scale release while the latter came in a bright color STN backlit display with over 4,000 colors.
+The Treo 180 and the Treo 270 share the same physical characteristics except that the former has a gray-scale screen while the latter came in a bright color STN backlit display with over 4,000 colors.

-And, once more, by the end of 2003, PalmOne (after they acquired Handspring) upped the ante in the "smartphone" wars by releasing the much-sought after, Treo 600 as well as the redesigned version, the Treo 650 in late 2004.
+Once more, by the end of 2003, PalmOne (after they acquired Handspring) upped the ante in the "smartphone" wars by releasing the much-sought after Treo 600 and a redesigned version, the Treo 650, in late 2004.

-It was in mid 2003 that Handspring, the company, was bought-out by Palm, which in turn, was split into separate software and hardware entities - PalmSource and PalmOne, respectively.
+In mid 2003, Handspring, the company, was bought-out by Palm Inc., which in turn, was split into separate software and hardware entities - PalmSource and PalmOne, respectively.

 MP3 player

-The year was 1999 and iTunes was yet to become the dominant app in the then-too-confusing domain of audio transfer technology.
+The year was 1999 and iTunes had yet to become the dominant app in the then-too-confusing domain of audio transfer technology.

 But, for $270 during those days, you get an MP3 player in the Diamond Rio 500 with 64MB of built-in memory (with expansion capability via SmartMedia cards) and, most importantly, a USB interface.